Learned Adaptive Mesh Generation

-The Finite Element Method (FEM) is a mathematical method for obtaining approximate solutions to boun-dary value problems, using mesh discretization of the problem's domain.
+\hdg{Finite Element Method}The Finite Element Method (FEM) is a mathematical method for obtaining approximate solutions to boundary value problems, working on a discrete mesh over the problem's domain.
 It is a well-established method, with extensive scientific literature (including major textbooks, e.g.~\cite{ZTZ:2013}), and is widely adopted across science and engineering, especially in fields such as solid mechanics.
-A large number of computer implementations exist, as libraries and/or as standalone code (see e.g. open-source repository\cite{kostyfisik2023fea} for comparisons).
+A large number of computer implementations exist, as libraries and/or as standalone code (see e.g. open-source repository~\cite{kostyfisik2023fea} for comparisons).
 FEM solves a weak, integral form of the governing equations, and uses mesh discretizations based on simple element shapes (e.g.\ tetrahedra or hexahedra in 3D), where the solution is interpolated using appropriate shape functions.
-While $p-$FEM approaches exist~\cite{Babuska1981}, where accuracy is increased by increasing the order of the interpolating shape functions within the element, in the prevalent $h-$FEM approach accuracy is obtained by appropriate reduction of the element sizes (and thus increase of the mesh density).
+While $p$-FEM approaches exist~\cite{Babuska1981}, where accuracy is increased by increasing the order of the interpolating shape functions within the element, in the prevalent $h$-FEM approach accuracy is obtained by appropriate reduction of the element sizes (and thus increase of the mesh density).
 The generation of appropriate meshes, especially in 3D problems, therefore plays an important role in both the accuracy and the computational efficiency of the method.